Wide Band Interaction Impedance and Mode Excitation in Glide Symmetric Double Corrugated Waveguides for mm-wave TWTs: Acknowledgment

 \section{Acknowledgment}

 This material is based upon work partly supported by the Air Force Office of Scientific Research Multidisciplinary Research Program of the University Research Initiative (MURI) under grant number FA9550-20-1-0409 administered through the University of New Mexico.
-The work was partially funded by the Spanish Government under the grant PID2019-107688RB-C21 from MCIN/AEI/10.13039/501100011033.
+The work was partially funded by the Spanish Government under the grant PID2019-107688RB-C21 from MCIN/AEI/10.13039/501100011033 and in part by the COST (European Cooperation in Science and Technology) through COST Action Symat under Grant CA18223.
+Eva Rajo Iglesias, Filippo Capolino and Nelson Castro are with the Department of Signal Theory and Communications, University Carlos III of Madrid, Leganés, 28911, Spain (email: ncastro@pa.uc3m.es).
+Miguel Saavedra-Melo and Filippo Capolino are with the Department of Electrical Engineering and Computer Science, University of California, Irvine, CA 92697 USA (e-mail: masaave3@uci.edu).
 FC Thanks the Universidad Carlos III de Madrid for receiving a Chair of Excellence that made this research and collaboration possible.
 The authors thank DS SIMULIA for providing CST Studio Suite.